LouisClaffey/contact-form-continuous-assessment/README.md

 The code "mextexgood" will give the end-user a 13.5% discount.
 If the end-user chooses 'supersize' they will recieve a warning.

-test the site here: https://louisclaffey.github.io/contact-form-continuous-assessment/
+Test the site here: https://louisclaffey.github.io/contact-form-continuous-assessment/

 Project was not graded on site responsiveness;